 Tapia practices independently, and is the professional project manager of Caona Contractors LLC.
 He curates urban and indigenous BIPOC centered shows from his private gallery studio, “Da Art Dealers” in Providence.
 He also administers yearly Areito (indigenous Caribbean celebrations).
 Tapia is an author of two books on his artistic body of work, Ab-Origin and Kiss The Girls and is a co-author of the Implications & Ramifications of the Artificial Black Identity: Including a Legal Chronology of the Americas 1492 to 1968, Editions I and II, 2019/2021.
 Tapia is a member of Providence's Racial and Environmental Justice Committee.

 Founded in 2011, the nonprofit Providence Biennial for Contemporary Art is governed by a volunteer board of directors comprised of professional curators, artists, art historians, professors, writers and non-profit leaders.
 As an organization we proceed from understanding art's capacity to disrupt and transform conventions of perception and experience.
-From the outset, our mission has been to generate curated exhibitions that expose individuals and communities to transformative experiences—provoking new ways of seeing, thinking and engaging with others.
+From the outset, our mission has been to generate curated exhibitions that expose individuals and communities to transformative experiences—provoking new ways of seeing, thinking and engaging with each other.

 By unanimous vote, the board in 2021 expanded the Biennial’s mission by launching Providence Curates, an initiative that focuses specifically on recruiting emerging curators and assisting them in developing exhibitions of contemporary art.
 The collaboration with seasoned professionals is intended to strengthen activist curatorial practice in realizing ambitious, creatively conceived presentations that cross borders, identities and circumstances.
 It goes without saying that this approach includes consideration of alternative spaces and sites across Providence County.
 Stimulating diverse audiences is another key goal.